salilab/saliweb/doc/modules/frontend.rst

    Look up the PDB code (e.g. 1abc) in our local copy of the PDB, and copy it into the given directory (usually an incoming job directory).
    The file will be named in standard PDB fashion, e.g. pdb1abc.ent.
+   The full path to the file is returned.
 If the code is invalid or does not exist, throw an :exc:`InputValidationError` exception.